 Charles law formula for ideal gases

-It is convenient to use the absolute temperature scale on which temperature is measured Kelvin(K).
-Reading on this scale is obtained by adding 273 to the Celsius scale value.
+It is convenient to use the absolute temperature scale on which temperature is measured in Kelvin.
+Thus the reading on this scale obtained by adding 273 to the celsius value.

-Since V₀, the volume of a gas at 0°C, has a constant value at a given pressure, the above relation expressed as,
+Since V0 = initial volume = constant at a given pressure, thus the above relation expressed as,

 Vt = K2 T

 According to the above relation, Charles law states as, at constant pressure, the volume of a given mass of gases is directly proportional to its kelvin temperature.

 A typical variation of volume of gas with a change in its kelvin temperature a straight line plot is obtained.
 These plots are known as isobars.
 Thus the general term isobar, which means at constant pressure assigned to these plots.